chheplo/node-sgs/Readme.md

-Semantic Gateway as Service for IoT (Proof of concept code)
+Node-SGS 0.9 (Semantic Gateway as Service for IoT)
 ========================================================================================

 ## Installing necessary packages